A smart home allows you to stay connected to your home while you are away,...

 Tuesday, May 28th, 2019 @ 10:03am

 One of the most important things, when it comes to buying or selling your home, is curb appeal.
-Want your house to stand out, and look beautiful in the neighborhood?
+Want your house to stand out, and look beautiful in the neighbourhood?
 Work on the curb appeal.
 Want to add some personality to your front yard?
 You guessed it; curb appeal!

 Curb appeal is the first thing you see when looking at your home.
 We often focus on other work around the house that needs to be taken care of, so an attractive front entry tends to get kicked to the curb (see what I did there?).